sisoalbert/tensorflowjs-movenet/README.md

 <script src="https://cdn.jsdelivr.net/npm/@tensorflow/tfjs@1.4.0/dist/tf.min.js" type="text/javascript"></script>
 ```

-Finally you will see that we pull in the COCO-SSD class we later use in script.js like this:
+Finally you will see that we pull in the machine learning model class we later use in script.js like this:

 ```HTML
 <script src="https://cdn.jsdelivr.net/npm/@tensorflow-models/coco-ssd"></script>